-- Advertiser has fulfilled its payment obligation for the Transaction to Daisycon.
-The only exception to this is where the publisher uses a special payment agreement as specified in Article 4.7.
+- The Advertiser has fulfilled its payment obligation for the Transaction to Daisycon.
+The only exception is when the Publisher utilizes a special payment arrangement, as mentioned in Article 4.7.

-- Daisycon has recorded a view or click on the Publisher’s website and payment is due for each view or click;
+- Daisycon has registered a View or Click via the Publisher’s Affiliate Channel, and there is compensation associated with each View or Click.

-- A User has purchased and/or requested products and/or services from one or more of the Advertiser’s websites and provided that these actions were registered by means of a link on the Publisher’s website or in a Publisher’s e-mail or by means of keyword marketing activities;
+- Products and/or services that a User has purchased or requested on one or more of the Advertiser’s sites have been registered by means of a link on the Publisher’s website or in a Publisher’s e-mail or by means of keyword marketing activities;

-3.2 Approval of Transactions is at the Advertiser’s discretion and will be based on criteria drawn up in advance by the Advertiser.
-Daisycon will monitor the Advertiser to ensure that approvals are completed in a conscientious and timely fashion.
-Once approved transactions can not be changed, except in exceptional circumstances (such as misuse of third parties, failure of the Advertiser or obvious errors of the Advertiser in the processing).
-Daisycon explicitly rejects any responsibility for the approval of transactions.
+3.2 The approval of Transactions is at the discretion of the Advertiser and will be based on predefined criteria established by the Advertiser.
+Daisycon will monitor that the Advertiser approves transactions in a timely and conscientious manner.
+Once transactions have been approved, they cannot be changed, except in exceptional circumstances (such as third-party abuse, the Advertiser’s default, or clear errors by the Advertiser in processing).
+Daisycon explicitly disclaims any responsibility for the approval of transactions.

-3.5 The recorded Views, Clicks and Transactions shown on Daisycon’s website are binding for Daisycon, the Advertiser and the Publisher.
+3.5 The registered Views, Clicks, Transactions, and Statistics displayed on the Daisycon website take precedence for Daisycon, the Advertiser, and the Publisher.

 Article 4 – Payment

-4.7 – The Publisher can purchase the extra service whereby Daisycon shall pay Commissions for approved Transactions before the Advertiser has paid Daisycon.
-Daisycon is not required to offer this extra service to the Publisher.
+4.7 The Publisher can opt for an additional service where Daisycon pays out Commissions for approved Transactions before the Advertiser has settled the outstanding amounts with Daisycon.
+Daisycon cannot be compelled to offer this additional service to the Publisher.

 Article 5 – Ending the collaboration

-5.2 Without prejudice to its remaining entitlements, Daisycon, acting on behalf of Advertisers, shall be entitled to end the collaboration with the Publisher with immediate effect in the event that:
+5.2 Notwithstanding its other rights, Daisycon, acting on behalf of Advertisers, is entitled to terminate the collaboration with the Publisher immediately in case:

-- The Publisher falls short in meeting its obligations or acts in conflict with the T&C
+- The Publisher fails to fulfill its obligations or acts in violation of the T&C;

-- The Advertiser or Daisycon may suffer damage because of it in any way;
+- Advertiser or Daisycon could suffer damage in any way;

-- The agreement between Daisycon and the Advertiser has been terminated.
+- The termination of the Network Agreement between Daisycon and the Advertiser.